-For most people charged with DWI, this is their first and only brush with the law.
-In the state of Texas, however, a DWI is a serious charge, even if it’s your first DWI offense.
-Repeat and felony DWI offenses carry severe penalties that include mandatory jail time, expensive fines, and the loss of your driver’s license.
+This is their first and only brush with the law for most people charged with DWI.
+In Texas, however, a DWI is a serious charge, even if it’s your first DWI offense.
+Repeat and felony DWI offenses carry severe penalties, including mandatory jail time, expensive fines, and losing your driver’s license.
 As your defense lawyer, my goal is to reduce the charges or sentence against you and, if possible, prevent you from having a criminal record for a DWI arrest.

 I’m Robert Fickman, a criminal defense attorney in Houston.
-Over the past 38 years I have defended hundreds of people charged with drunk driving.
+Over the past 39+ years, I have defended hundreds of people charged with drunk driving.
 I also defend people charged with alcohol-related crimes, such as intoxication assault and vehicular homicide.
-If you’ve been arrested for drunk driving, it’s important to contact an attorney as soon as possible in order to understand what is required of you by the courts and what you need to do to avoid losing your license.
+If you’ve been arrested for drunk driving, contacting an attorney as soon as possible is important to understand what the courts require and what you need to do to avoid losing your license.

 Developing a Strong DWI / DUI Defense